Alex6323/ictarus-architecture/Ict-Architecture-In-Rust.md

 ## Project structure

 The following table should give a basic overview about where things are located in `Ictarus`.
-Types that hold most of the business logic are highlighted:
+Additionally the dependencies of each module are provided in a separate column, and types that hold most of the business logic of the node are highlighted:

 | File              | Submodule | Function                                          | Dependencies                                               |
 | ----------------- | --------- | ------------------------------------------------- | ---------------------------------------------------------- |